Alzheimer's Drug Discovery Foundation

-The Alzheimer's Drug Discovery Foundation (ADDF) is a nonprofit organization founded in 1998 by co-chairmen Leonard A. Lauder and Ronald S. Lauder of the Estée Lauder Companies cosmetics family and led by Howard Fillit, a geriatrician and neuroscientist.
+The Alzheimer's Drug Discovery Foundation (ADDF) is a nonprofit organization founded in 1998 by co-chairmen Leonard A. Lauder and Ronald S. Lauder of the Estée Lauder Companies cosmetics family and Howard Fillit, a geriatrician and neuroscientist.
+Isobel Coleman serves as the organization's Chief Executive Officer.
 The ADDF provides funding to scientists who are conducting promising, innovative Alzheimer's disease drug research worldwide.
 The ADDF funds early-stage research and early-phase clinical trials that might otherwise go unfunded.
 By supporting research projects around the world, it seeks to increase the chances of finding treatments for Alzheimer's disease, related dementias and cognitive aging.

-The ADDF has invested nearly $65 million to fund some 450 Alzheimer's drug discovery programs and clinical trials in academic centers and biotechnology companies in 18 countries.
+The ADDF has invested over $400 million to fund some 792 Alzheimer's drug discovery, development, biomarker, and prevention programs in academic centers and biotechnology companies in 21 countries.
+From 2000 to 2004, the ADDF provided seed funding for Amyvid, the first FDA-approved diagnostic test for Alzheimer's disease.
+The ADDF also funded PrecivityAD, the first blood test to help diagnose Alzheimer's disease.

 Funding model

 The ADDF is a biomedical venture philanthropy.
 Many of its grants are structured as investments, providing a return that is reinvested in new drug research.
 After initial ADDF funding, grantees have received commitments of over $2 billion in follow-on funding from government, pharmaceutical companies and venture capital firms to further advance drug research.